 I refer to the books that tell somewhat fictionalized versions of events for a public audience the “family lore” to distinguish them from the more serious and factual books written for more select readerships.

-The sequel to Cheaper picks up immediately after Frank Sr's death and continues, a bit lightly, until the last of the children leaves home about 1944.
+The sequel to Cheaper picks up immediately after Frank Sr's death and continues, a bit lightly, until the last of the children leaves home just after the war.
 Not as popular as the first book; at a guess, about a third of the people who have read Cheaper go on to read this one.

 The third book in the family-lore series did not appear until twenty years after the previous one.
 It adds more stories and expands on some well-known episodes from the first two books, with more accuracy but an even more clearly stated curtain of privacy about some things.
 Even less popular than Belles; many fans of the first two books seem to be unaware that this one even exists.